China, Canada in talks as tougher canola standard nears

 Exporters have said the new standard by Canada's biggest canola export market, arising from a dispute about a harmful fungus, would be difficult and costly to meet.

-"There are active negotiations underway," said Patti Miller, president of the Canola Council of Canada, an industry group whose directors include farmers as well as exporters and processors Cargill Ltd [CARGIL.UL], Richardson International, Viterra Inc [VILC.UL], Bunge Ltd (BG.N) and Archer Daniels Midland Co (ADM.N).
+"There are active negotiations underway," said Patti Miller, president of the Canola Council of Canada, an industry group whose directors include exporters and processors Cargill Ltd , Richardson International, Viterra Inc , Bunge Ltd and Archer Daniels Midland Co.

 "Both government and industry would like to have a permanent resolution.
 The focus of the negotiation is how we get there."